Preseason Injury Prevention Strategy

 The best method to improve flexibility is static stretching,.
 However, this form of stretching will slow-down athletes for up to an hour.

 Implement flexibility training periodization

 Flexibility training periodization can be accomplished by using dynamic mobility stretching and static stretching at the correct times in the training plan.
 Dynamic stretching will aid in the pre-competition, pre-practice warm-up process by increasing flexion in the joints and increasing body temperature.
 This method is preferred before athletic competition.
 Use static stretching with 30-seconds stretch holds away from practice and only before practice when the training strategy is to intentionally slow-down athletes.

 Athlete performance research changes quickly!

-Research in sport performance is continually advancing, sometimes at break-neck speed, and that is why it is important for coaches who want to keep the competitive edge and get the most from their athletes need to track the research findings concerning the latest training techniques or read newsletters that do this for them.
-And this is why I am pleased to contribute to Brian MacKenzie's newsletter because it brings the latest research findings concerning improving athletic performance for coaches who whish to keep the competitive edge.
+Research in sports performance is continually advancing, sometimes at break-neck speed, and that is why it is important for coaches who want to keep the competitive edge and get the most from their athletes need to track the research findings concerning the latest training techniques or read newsletters that do this for them.
+And this is why I am pleased to contribute to Brian MacKenzie's newsletter because it brings the latest research findings concerning improving athletic performance for coaches who wish to keep the competitive edge.

 If you quote information from this page in your work, then the reference for this page is: